 Custom License Plates

 US laws require that every vehicle on the road must have a license plate whether a commercial vehicle, motorcycle or even golf carts.
-Laws on license plates vary depending on the state where you are in.
+Laws on logo license plates vary depending on the state where you are in.
 Each have their own design, layout, or state slogan.
-Some states require a plate at the front and the back others require only one at the back.
+Some states require bulk license plates at the front and the back others require only one at the back.
 A vehicle owner who sells their car must remove the license plates from the car.
 It is now the job of the new owner to register with the Division of Motor Vehicles.

 License plates usually contain symbols, colors, or slogans, depending on the issuing jurisdiction.
 License plate is often used in statutes but rather tags is the more informal term.
 In vehicle registration, tags are issued yearly and it is not the entire license plate that is replaced.